Exclusion Databases: How Difficult Is Screening and Verifying?

 I. Which Exclusion Databases Do I Need to Screen?

 If your State happens to be Texas, you will have to certify that you have conducted an “internal review” to determine if any of your employees or contractors have been excluded from Medicare, any State Healthcare program, or from the CHIP program.
-Unfortunately, each of the 37 databases to be searched (the LEIE, SAM and 37 States) are “stand alone” databases that are unique in their composition, content and the way they can be screened.
-This article discusses those differences and the problems associated with them.
+Unfortunately, each of the 40+ exclusion databases to be searched (the LEIE, SAM and 41 States) are “stand alone” exclusion databases that are unique in their composition, content and the way they can be screened.
+This article discusses those differences and the problems associated with the exclusion databases.

 II.
 Screening the LEIE